blake-nx/aprs-discord-bot/README.md

 ## Commands

 - `?loc callsign` to retrieve location information.
-- `?messages callsign` to retrieve location information.
+- `?messages callsign` to retrieve latest ten APRS messages for the given callsign.
 - `?wx callsign` to retrieve weather data (or `?weather`).

 Replace `callsign` with your device's callsign.